-- 6.2.1 All apertures in the fuel tank must be closed by hatches or fittings which are secured to metallic or composite bolt rings bonded to the inside of the bladder.
-Bolt hole edges must be no less than 5mm from the edge of the bolt ring, hatch or fitting. - 6.2.2 All fuel lines between the fuel tank and the engine must have a self sealing breakaway valve.
-This valve must separate at less than 50% of the load required to break the fuel line fitting or to pull it out of the fuel tank. - 6.2.3 No lines containing fuel may pass through the cockpit.
+6.2.1 All apertures in the fuel tank must be closed by hatches or fittings which are secured to metallic or composite bolt rings bonded to the inside of the bladder.
+The total area of any such hatches or fittings which are in contact with the fuel may not exceed 30000mm2.

+Bolt hole edges must be no less than 5mm from the edge of the bolt ring, hatch or fitting.

-6.2.4 All lines must be fitted in such a way that any leakage cannot result in the accumulation of fuel in the cockpit.
+- 6.2.2 All fuel lines between the fuel tank and the engine must have a self sealing breakaway valve.
+This valve must separate at less than 50% of the load required to break the fuel line fitting or to pull it out of the fuel tank. - 6.2.3 No lines containing fuel may pass through the cockpit. - 6.2.4 All lines must be fitted in such a way that any leakage cannot result in the accumulation of fuel in the cockpit.